• Home

 Your use case will have a major impact on the best Power BI data visualization type you choose.

-Here are some PBI visualizations you might consider:
+Here are some Power BI data visualization examples you might consider:

 • Area charts

-One class of Power BI charts is area charts.
-They help observe trends and patterns across time.
+One type of visualization in Power BI is the Area Chart, which helps observe trends and patterns over time.

 Time is represented on the x-axis, while the data value is shown on the y-axis.
 To compare different data sets, they might be layered or overlapped.